The majority of advertisers aren’t focused enough on the post-click landing page, and it shows since more than 95% of Google ad clicks don’t convert.

 Since the homepage is generalized to anyone who might be interested in Ashford University, all visitors see the same page.
 Rather than having a 1:1 conversion ratio and persuading visitors to convert on specific offer, it’s designed to be a comprehensive browsing experience.

-Complete your campaigns with the segmented post-click experiences they deserve
+Complete your campaigns with the segmented post-click landing pages they deserve

-Avoid wasting ad clicks and generate more conversions by paying equal attention to your pre- and post-click experiences.
+Avoid wasting ad clicks and generate more conversions by paying equal attention to your pre- and post-click landing pages.
 Translation: tell the same story narrative across the entire user experience.

 Use the Ashford University examples above for inspiration, and request an Instapage Personalization Demo today to see how you can create dedicated post-click landing pages at scale for each target audience.